 A wide variety of synth pad sounds has been around for quite a long time – since the birth of analog synths.
 They usually imitate bowed or blown orchestral instruments and are evident in both the background and forefront of the majority of today’s electronic productions around the globe.

 Despite the popularity and versatility of these sounds, they tend to sound a bit boring when untreated.
-However, creatively using modern effects can morph them into totally fresh, interesting, and unique assets.
+However, creatively using modern effects can morph them into totally new, exciting, and unique assets.
 In this tutorial, we will treat our synth pad with effects from rhythmic gating to grain delay.
 Let’s get started!

 CREATE & GATE

-Firstly, we will use a common sawtooth-based synthetic waveform that you’ve probably heard in genres like Trance, EDM, and Techno.
+Firstly, we will use a typical sawtooth-based synthetic waveform.
+You’ve probably heard it in genres like Trance, EDM, and Techno.

 It sounds like this.